• Skip to primary navigation

 • Add a garnish – Serve each slice with guacamole, salsa, sour cream, fresh cilantro, or candied jalapenos on top!

-• If you’re not vegetarian, you can add ground beef, ground turkey, or ground chicken into the mix.
+• Want to add meat?
+You can add ground beef, ground turkey, or ground chicken into the mix.

 • Instead of pasta sauce, use red or green enchilada sauce.